 We recommend that you read this leaflet carefully.
 You and your doctor (or other appropriate health professional) will also need to record that you agree to have the procedure by signing a consent form, which your health professional will give you.

 Benefits of the procedure

-The aim of the procedure is to relieve symptoms by surgically removing your foreskin.
+The aim of the procedure is to relieve symptoms by removing stones in the ureter or kidney.

 Serious or frequent risks